andreafuturi/gitmini/README.md

 ```

 When executed, the git publish command automates the following actions:
-  - Safely updates your local repository with `git update`
+  - Safely updates your local repository
   - Prompts you to resolve any conflicts before going on, if present.
   - Adds all changes to the staging area using `git add .`
   - Commits the changes using specified ticket name `git commit -m "Ticket name/number"`